I totally love spring. There’s just something in the air that makes you feel like it’s time to clean the slate and start anew.

-Another way is to buy your FICO score on myFICO.com or to sign up for a free educational credit score from a website, such as Credit Karma.
-Also, many issuers are now providing free credit scores on your monthly statements.
+Another way is to buy your FICO score on myFICO.com or to sign up to get your free educational credit scores from a site like Credit Karma or Credit Sesame.
+In addition, many credit card issuers are now providing free credit scores on your monthly statements.
 In this case, you can review past statements to see if your score has made a steady improvement.

 Do the numbers still reflect your current financial situation?
 Has your income increased or decreased?

 After you update your income and expenses, look at your positive (or negative) cash flow for the month.
 If you are having problems paying your bills, try to cut back on any expenses that you can.
 A negative cash flow often leads to credit card debt and that will make your situation much worse.

 If you feel you’re drowning in debt or simply can’t make ends meet, reach out to a credit counselor for a free introductory call.
 You can find a licensed and reputable counselor via the National Foundation for Credit Counseling.

 If you have a positive cash flow each month and you have credit card debt, decide on a strategy to pay it off.
 If you still have a good credit score, you might qualify for a balance transfer credit card that offers a zero percent APR for a period of time.